Scripture Unfiltered

 The two prohibitions in the verse tell us something important about how that principle works in practice.
 A woman is warned against taking up the function and calling of a man — his weapons, his tools, his keli gever.
 A man is warned against wrapping himself in the identity of a woman — her simlah, her outer being.
 The violations are different because the threat to the created order runs in two different directions.

 The Genesis narratives show us what happens when the garment is misused.
-Rebekah transferred Esau’s identity to Jacob.
+Rebekah transferred Esau’s identity to Jacob with his begadim.
 Tamar made herself unrecognizable to Judah by changing her simlah.
-Laban hid Leah behind a veil.
+Laban hid Leah behind a veil and used the darkness to prevent Jacob from seeing the truth until morning.
 In every case, the garment was the instrument of deception, and identity was the thing at stake.

 But the New Testament shows us the redemption of the same principle.
 Believers are clothed with Messiah Himself — the true garment that declares the true identity.
 We put off the old self and put on the new.
-And at the marriage supper of the Lamb, the Bride will stand in fine linen, bright and pure — the final garment, given by the One who clothed Adam and Chavvah in the garden when their own covering failed.
+We are not wrapping ourselves in someone else’s covering to deceive.
+We are receiving the covering that Yahuah Himself provides, the one that matches who He created us to be in Yahushua (Jesus).
+And at the marriage supper of the Lamb, the Bride will stand in fine linen, bright and pure — the final garment, given by the One who clothed Adam and Chavvah (Eve) in the garden when their own covering failed.

 Conclusion